uzerpllp/uzerp-docs/content/setup/Ledgers.md

 ## General Ledger

+{{% notice note %}}
-<span class="attention note">Before setting up any codes it is a good idea to design your chart of accounts structure to give the analysis you require. uzERP supports several levels of analysis for general ledger transactions, including cost centres.</span>
+Before setting up any codes it is a good idea to design your chart of accounts structure to give the analysis you require. uzERP supports several levels of analysis for general ledger transactions, including cost centres.
+{{% /notice %}}

 ### GL Summary and Analysis Codes (Optional)

 GL Summary and Analysis codes allow for the grouping of entries and balances within the General Ledger for reporting purposes.
 The structure of these codes is a one to many relationship between the three tables such that one GL Summary code relates to many GL Analysis codes.... and one GL Analysis code relates to many GL account codes.
 In this way the grouping can lend itself to any number of user defined reporting formats.

+{{% notice tip %}}
-<span class-"attention note">Although not strictly necessary, as you can go back later and amend the GL account codes within the Chart of Accounts, it is recommended that the Summary and Analysis codes are set up the **before** the chart of accounts to make input easier.</span>
+Although not strictly necessary, as you can go back later and amend the GL account codes within the Chart of Accounts, it is recommended that the Summary and Analysis codes are set up the **before** the chart of accounts to make input easier.
+{{% /notice %}}

 *  GL Summary Codes - used to analyse accounting data at the highest level, these can be grouped together for the highest level analysis